Frequently Asked Questions

 Will I need a security clearance to work for ASD?

 Yes.
 Due to the sensitive nature of the work undertaken at ASD, you will need a security clearance.
-The extensive security and background checking process will cover your whole life.
+The extensive security and background checking process will cover the past 10 years or from your 16th birthday, whichever is greater.

 What does a security clearance involve?